Something broken? No worries with our liability insurance

 Damage you or your family members cause to others for which you are liable is covered by liability insurance.
 This also includes damage caused by pets.

-What is the best liability insurance?
+What is the best liability insurance

 We can't just point out the best insurance for you.
 It depends entirely on your personal situation.
 For example, liability insurance for students is not always necessary.
 If you have insurance with family coverage, the children listed on the policy are co-insured, even if they start studying.
-Coverage continues as long as your child continues to study.
+The coverage continues as long as your child continues to study.
 However, most insurers do have a maximum age limit of 27.
 Once the student is older, separate insurance must be purchased.

-What does a liability insurance for zzp cost?
+What does liability insurance zzp cost?

 Your pets are covered by liability insurance.
-Thus, you are insured against the damage caused by your pet.
+Thus, you are insured against damage caused by your pet.

 Is my liability insurance valid abroad?